seankanderson/Docker-for-Windows/readme.md

 docker --help
 ```

-### Image and Container Development/Deployment Workflow
+### Image and Container Development and Deployment Workflow
 * Download Docker image from an on-prem or cloud-based Docker repository
-* Build new containers from those images (including your application)
+* Build new containers from that image (including your application)
 * Run containers
-* Monitor containers
 * Stop Containers
 * Remove containers
+* Monitor containers

-Once images are pulled into Docker they are used (copied) to create containers.
+Once images are pulled into Docker they are used to create containers (copied).
 A base image generally remains untouched and you can create as many different containers from it as you need.
 You can download ready-made images or you can make your own.
-For this excersize we download a Windows image from the Docker Store Respository.
+For this excersize we will download a Windows image from the Docker Store Respository automatically.
 Easy.

 ### Get Application Binaries
 You can download a .NET Framework project from Github and try to build and deploy it to Docker but I prefer to create my own project in Visual Studio to get a feel for the end-to-end process and to avoid any issues.
 If you are not a programmer don't worry.
 It is easy to create and build an example project in Visual Studio without knowing how to program.
-Doing it this way, we can introduce internal and external dependencies such as 3rd party libraries or databases (if you are a programmer or adventerous) and use those in the test project as you see fit.
-A new project will be raw .NET code.
+Doing it this way, you can introduce internal and external dependencies such as 3rd party libraries or databases and use those in the test project as you see fit.
+You can find examples on the web for creating new projects in Visual Studio but you are probably clever enough to poke around and get it done.

 It is a good idea to instrument your application with **Azure Application Insights** at this point--if you have an Azure account.
 This is easy to accomplish from within Visual Studio by right-clicking on the project.
+It doesnt cost anything at this scale.

 ### Prepare the application for Docker
 Publish your application to a folder by right-clicking the project in Visual Studio.
 Go to that folder and create a file named ``` Dockerfile```